Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: Preliminaries

-\begin{lemma} If $\repn{1} \gtrsim \cdots \gtrsim \repn{n}$ and $\repn{1} \approxeq \repn{n}$ then $\repn{1} \approxeq \cdots \approxeq \repn{n}$. \end{lemma} \begin{proof} Let $G_i=\eptg{\pp_i}$ and $G'_i=\enptg{\pp_i}$.
+\begin{lemma} If $\repn{1} \gtrsim \cdots \gtrsim \repn{n}$ and $\repn{1} \approxeq \repn{n}$, then $\repn{1} \approxeq \cdots \approxeq \repn{n}$. \end{lemma} \begin{proof} Let $G_i=\eptg{\pp_i}$ and $G'_i=\enptg{\pp_i}$.
 We observe that both minifying operations are monotonic in the sense that they neither introduce neither new intersections, nor new splits.
 Namely, for $1 \leq i < n$, $E(G_{i+1}) \subseteq E(G_i)$ and $E(G_{i+1}) \setminus E(G'_{i+1}) \subseteq E(G_i) \setminus E(G'_i)$.
 As $\repn{1} \approxeq \repn{n}$ we have $(G_1,G'_1)=(G_n,G'_n)$, i.e. $E(G_n)=E(G_1)$ and $E(G_n) \setminus E(G'_n) = E(G_1) \setminus E(G'_1)$.
-Therefore $E(G_1) = \cdots = E(G_n)$ and $E(G_1) \setminus E(G'_1) = \cdots = E(G_n) \setminus E(G'_n)$, concluding $(G_1,G'_1) = \cdots =(G_n,G'_n)$. \end{proof}
+Therefore, $E(G_1) = \cdots = E(G_n)$ and $E(G_1) \setminus E(G'_1) = \cdots = E(G_n) \setminus E(G'_n)$, concluding $(G_1,G'_1) = \cdots =(G_n,G'_n)$. \end{proof}

-\runningtitle{$\ept$ holes:} A pie of $\rep$ is an independent set of $\enptg{\pp}$.
-Therefore combining with Theorem \ref{thm:golumbicpie} we have the following lemma that we use in our proofs:

-\begin{lemma} If there is a representation for a pair $(G,G')$ then there is no blue edge (i.e. edge of $G'$) in a hole of length greater than 3 in $G$. \end{lemma} \begin{proof} A hole of size a least $4$ is represented by a pie.
+\runningtitle{$\ept$ holes:} \begin{lemma} A hole of size at least $4$ of an $\ept$ graph does not contain blue (i.e. $\enpt$) edges. \end{lemma} \begin{proof} Consider the pie representation of some hole of an $\ept$ graph.
 For any two paths $P_p,P_q$ of this pie, we have either $P_p \nsim P_q$ or $P_p \parallel P_q$, therefore $\set{p,q}$ is not an $\enpt$ edge. \end{proof}

 Combining Lemma \ref{lem:NoBlueHole} with Theorem \ref{thm:golumbicpie}, we obtain the following characterization of pairs $(C_k, G')$.
 For a pair $(C_k$, $G'$), exactly one of the following holds: \begin{itemize} \item{$k>3$.} In this case $C_k$ is represented by a pie.
-Therefore $G'$ is an independent set.
+Therefore, $G'$ is an independent set.
 In other words, $C_k$ consists of red edges.
-We term such a hole, a red hole. \item{$k=3$ and $C_k$ consists of red edges.} $G'$ is an independent set.
-We term such a hole a red triangle. \item{$k=3$ and $C_k$ contains exactly one $\enpt$ (blue) edge ($G' = P_1 \cup P_2$).} We term such a hole a $BRR$ triangle, and its representation is an edge-clique. \item{$k=3$ and $C_k$ contains two $\enpt$ (blue) edges ($G' = P_3$).} We term such a hole a $BBR$ triangle, and its representation is an edge-clique. \item{$k=3$ and $C_k$ consists of blue edges ($G' = C_3$).} We term such a hole a blue triangle. \end{itemize}
+We term such a cycle, a red hole. \item{$k=3$ and $C_k$ consists of red edges.} $G'$ is an independent set.
+We term such a cycle a red triangle. \item{$k=3$ and $C_k$ contains exactly one $\enpt$ (blue) edge.} We term such a cycle a $BRR$ triangle, and its representation is an edge-clique. \item{$k=3$ and $C_k$ contains two $\enpt$ (blue) edges.} We term such a cycle a $BBR$ triangle, and its representation is an edge-clique. \item{$k=3$ and $C_k$ consists of blue edges ($G' = C_3$).} We term such a cycle a blue triangle, and its representation is an edge-clique. \end{itemize}

 \runningtitle{$\ept$ contraction:} Let $\rep$ be a representation and $P_p,P_q \in \pp$ such that $P_p \sim P_q$.
 We denote by $\contractppq$ the representation that is obtained from $\rep$ by replacing the two paths $P_p,P_q$ by the path $P_p \cup P_q$, i.e. $\contractppq \defined \left<T,\pp \setminus \set{P_p,P_q} \cup \set{P_p \cup P_q}\right>$.
 We term this operation a \emph{union}.
 Lemma \ref{lem:contraction-union} follows from the below observation. \begin{observation} For every $P_p,P_q,P_r \in \pp$ such that $P_p \sim P_q$, $\split(P_p \cup P_q, P_r) = \split(P_p,P_r) \cup \split(P_q,P_r)$. \end{observation}